Morteza Mahmoudi

-Morteza Mahmoudi (born 1979) is an Iranian-American nanotechnologist and Assistant Professor in the Department of Radiology at Michigan State University.
+Morteza Mahmoudi (born 1979) is an Iranian-American nanotechnologist and Associate Professor in the Department of Radiology at Michigan State University.

 Previously, he was an assistant professor at Harvard University.

-Mahmoudi is a winner of 2018 BRIght Futures Prize, 2018 IGNITE Award, and 2016 USERN Prize.
+Mahmoudi is a winner of 2026 AAAS Award for Scientific Freedom and Responsibility, 2018 BRIght Futures Prize, 2018 IGNITE Award, and 2016 USERN Prize.

 He is best known for his works on academic bullying; he is also a co-founder of a non-profit organization called the Academic Parity Movement which is focused on addressing academic bullying issue in various disciplines.